Universal government assistance

 - the number of children in shared custody

-- the family income (this refers to the combined total of both spouses' incomes)
+- the family income (the combined total of both spouses' incomes)

 - the type of family (single-parent or two-parent)

-The beneficiaries must notify the Régie of any change in their family situation in order to receive the amounts to which they are entitled.
+The beneficiaries must notify us of any change in their family situation in order to receive the amounts to which they are entitled.

-- The child assistance payment is not taxable.
+- The Family Allowance payment is not taxable.

 To find out more